-Hello fellow readers, When I met Stephanie of Denville NJ, four years ago, she wished to forgo a front lawn and plant a garden she could stroll through and enjoy viewing from the inside looking out.
+Hello fellow readers, When I met Stephanie of Denville, NJ, she wished to forgo a front lawn and plant a pollinator-friendly front lawn alternative garden.
+A garden she could stroll through and enjoy viewing from the inside, looking out.
 An ambitious undertaking for most, but I quickly learned Stephanie didn’t think so.

 Stephanie’s not a fussy gardener either; we share that in common.
-She lets plants just be, such as the spent daffodil foliage left to decompose to provide nourishment for the soil.
+She lets plants just be, such as the spent daffodil foliage left to decompose to nourish the soil.
 And, she does little to no deadheading so seed heads can fall and make more plants.